Alibaba offers to buy digital mapping company AutoNavi

 AutoNavi, which has not reported fourth-quarter results, posted year-on-year declines in revenue in each of the first three quarters of 2013.
 Revenue for the first three quarters totaled about $110 million.

 More than half of AutoNavi's revenue comes from licensing map data for dashboard navigation systems used in cars.
-Customers include Audi (NSUG.DE), BMW (BMWG.DE) and General Motors Co (GM.N).
+Customers include Audi, BMW and General Motors Co.

-AutoNavi, which went public in 2010, also provides map software for Samsung Electronics Co Ltd's smartphones as well as services to China Mobile Ltd and Google Inc (GOOG.O).
+AutoNavi, which went public in 2010, also provides map software for Samsung Electronics Co Ltd's smartphones as well as services to China Mobile Ltd and Google Inc.

 AutoNavi said on Monday that Alibaba had offered to buy the 72 percent of the company that it did not own for $21 per American depository share, or $5.25 in cash per ordinary share.